UdyWeber/UdyWeber/README.md

 ## About myself
 Hello dear friend, my name is João Arthur, but I always introduce myself as Jaw for simplicity.
 I'm just a dumb person trying to understand complex topics such as compilers, massive data processing, low level development, etc... <br /><br />
-Currently I'm trying to write my first compiler following the Crafting Interpreters book, using Rust :crab:, trying to upgrade my skills in Web development using Golang, and being forced to get good at Java for my job :coffee: <br /><br />
+Currently I'm trying to write my first compiler following the Crafting Interpreters book using Rust :crab:, trying to upgrade my skills in Web development using Golang, and being forced to get good at Java for my job :coffee: <br /><br />
 I love studying new topics and trying out new interesting and wierd languages.
 Maybe Haskell will be my next target!
 In my spare time I enjoy listening to all kinds of music (Pirate metal is my fav), playing games and doing SQL queries :D

 ## My Stack